Add PDF functionality with Svelte

 TypeScript with CDN installation

 Nutrient Web SDK comes with built-in support for TypeScript.
-This should work out of the box for local installation.
-For the CDN installation follow these steps:
+This should work out of the box for the package manager installation.
+For the CDN installation, follow the steps below.

-1. Add the Nutrient Web SDK dependency, if not done previously:
+1. Add the Nutrient Web SDK dependency, if not done previously.
+You need the package installed locally to reference the types:

 Terminal window